jarradwild/short-lnk/readme.md

-Short Lnk
+# Short Lnk

-This is a short link application based off the Meteor and React frameworks.
+This is a short link application based off of the Meteor and React frameworks.

+## Authors

+Jarrad Wild